Cost to Move Electric Meter and Gas Meter

 - If you are only moving them less than a metre, then only your current energy supplier will be able to move it.

-- If you’re moving your gas and electric meters more than a metre away, you will need to get your electricity distributor and gas transporter to sort out the supply pipe outside.
+- If you’re moving your gas and electric meters more than a metre away, you will need to get your electricity distributor and gas engineer to sort out the local electricity supply or gas pipes outside of your property.

 - Coordinate with your local builder or tradesperson if the meter move is part of a construction or home improvement project.